1. StreamsHub Console overview

 - Consumer groups

-Displays consumer group activity, including offsets, lag metrics, and partition assignments.
+Shows activity, offsets, lag metrics, and partition assignments.

-Start with the cluster overview, then drill down into individual nodes, inspect topic configurations, or monitor consumer group activity.
+Begin with the cluster overview, then drill down into nodes, topics, Kafka Connect, or consumer groups as needed.

 4. HOME: Checking connected clusters